-- Nominations are likely to open shortly after the House returns for a new session on 14 October, following an announcement by the Speaker.
+- Nominations are likely to open shortly after the House returns for a new session, following an announcement by the Speaker.

 - In accordance with the Order of the House of 4 July 2017, only a member of the Conservative Party may be a candidate for the Chair of the Treasury Committee.

 - Nomination forms will be available from the Table Office, Vote Office and Procedural Hub once the Speaker has announced the arrangements for the election.

 - Nomination forms need not be used, provided that in all respects nominations meet the provisions of the Standing Order.
 To be valid, nominations must contain a signed statement made by the candidate declaring willingness to stand, and must be accompanied by the signatures of 15 Members elected to the House as members of the Conservative Party.
 In the event that more than 15 signatures are collected from the same party as the candidate, only the first 15 valid signatures will be printed.

 - Nominations may be accompanied by the signatures of up to five Members elected to the House as members of any party other than the Conservative Party or of no party.